-The 439-unit mixed use complex, for which Wil Carson was the Senior Designer at MMA, bridges over vehicular entries into the heart of the complex, creating a new commercial center inhabited by Amazebowls, another 64North project.
+The 439-unit mixed use complex, for which Wil Carson was the Senior Designer and Hiroshi Tokumaru the Senior Technical Coordinator at MMA, bridges over vehicular entries into the heart of the complex, creating a new commercial center inhabited by Amazebowls, another 64North project.
 Balconies and shared amenity spaces on the upper levels provide connections both to this shared public realm and to exceptional vistas back to the downtown skyline.

 “What gives the $165-million project its unusual symbolic power is that it takes the generic stuff of a typical L.A. apartment building — a wood frame in white stucco lifted above a concrete parking deck — and expands it dramatically to urban scale.
 It points the way to a more inventive, less paint-by-numbers kind of housing.”

 LOS ANGELES TIMES